-In February 2010, we entered into a definitive agreement for our proposed bank acquisition.
+In February 2010, we entered into a definitive agreement to acquire a bank holding company and its subsidiary commercial bank, and filed applications with the appropriate federal and state regulators seeking approval for this transaction.
 Under the terms of the agreement, we have agreed to acquire all of the outstanding common shares and voting interest of Bonneville Bancorp for an aggregate purchase price of approximately \$15.7 million in cash.
 We plan to pay for the acquisition with existing cash balances.
 Our proposed bank acquisition is subject to regulatory approval and other customary closing conditions.
-The parties intend to consummate the transaction as soon as practicable following regulatory approval of our proposed bank acquisition, although there can be no assurance that we will obtain regulatory approval or that our proposed bank acquisition will close.
+The parties have been working expeditiously to be in position to close the transaction as soon as practicable following regulatory approval, if any.
+As a part of ordinary course of the application process, several of our major stockholders have been asked by the staff of the Federal Reserve to enter into passivity commitments with the Board of Governors of the Federal Reserve.
+There can be no assurance that we will obtain regulatory approval or that our proposed bank acquisition will close.